bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 - how many STR variants are novel relative to the hg38 reference (ie. different motif or locus)?
 - can we predict which loci are more likely to be mutated based on their sequence and reference context?

+*NOTE*: STRs are traditionally defined as repeats with motifs between 1 to 6bp long.
+For this truth set, we exclude 1bp (homopolymer) repeats but include motifs longer than 6bp since there's no reason to exclude them.

 ---